PROPERTY DIVISION

 - Life Insurance

 A life insurance policy with cash surrender value can be marital or separate property.
-A life insurance policy will be considered marital property if payments were made with marital funds.
-A life insurance policy will be considered separate property if payments were made with separate funds.
+A life insurance policy will be considered marital property if payments are made with marital funds.
+A life insurance policy will be considered separate property if payments are made with separate funds.

 - Division of Assets

-After the marital property has been classified and valued the final step is the actual equitable division of assets.
+After the marital property has been classified and valued, the final step is the equitable division of assets.
 Unlike many states, Mississippi does not presume an equal division of property.
-In dividing assets the Judge is given a large amount of discretion in order to achieve a fair or equitable result.
-The equitable division involves only marital assets and not separate assets. .
-The court will have the discretion to make a fair division of marital assets after analyzing eight specific factors.
+In dividing assets, the Judge is given a lot of discretion to achieve a fair or equitable result.
+The equitable division involves only marital assets and not separate assets.
+After analyzing eight specific factors, the court will have the discretion to make a fair division of marital assets.
 These include the following:

-- Substantial contribution to property accumulation with a presumption that the homemaker contribution equals that of the wage earner;
+- Substantial contribution to property accumulation with a presumption that the homemaker’s contribution equals that of the wage earner;

 - Spousal use of specific assets;